 As a chef living in a world of so many people capable of making delicious food, I choose to care about the meal in its entirety.

 In this way, my food crosses a line into critical art the ways I choose to source my ingredients, why I choose to include certain dishes in a menu at certain dinner tables with certain people, the messages I convey through beautiful plates... it all has intentional meaning and storyline.

-That is how it crosses the line into being considered an art form instead of only tasty and pretty food.
+That is how it crosses the line into being considered an art form rather than simply tasty and pretty food!

 The narrative of every menu Eyal Liebman, the best private chef in Toronto, creates will never repeat - just as there is only one original painting, This Private Chef prefers there to be only one original menu for each event.

 "AND THAT IS WHY MY STYLE OF CUISINE IS BEST DESCRIBED AS